Cambodia Food Tour – Handmade, Home-Cooked, Hands-On Edition 2018 Dates

 Without our occasional visits, or those by neighbours who dropped in regularly for an early morning gossip, sitting down to assist in exchange for babysitting a child or some other chore our dessert lady could help them out with, the task of making this divine little dish was absolute tedium.

 I’m sad that our dessert lady stopped making her desserts.
 I worry that nobody will take her place.
-In her village, once renowned as a dessert making centre, only one other family continues to produce traditional sweets (we visit them on our tours), although they don’t make the dessert pasta for which this hardworking woman was well-regarded – and much admired by her infrequent foreign foodie visitors.
+In her village, once renowned as a dessert making centre, only one other family continues to produce traditional sweets (we visit them on our tours), although they don’t make the delicate dessert pasta for which this hardworking woman was well-regarded – and much admired by her infrequent foreign foodie visitors.

 Our New Cambodia Food Tour – What Makes This Tour Special